peter-akhigbe/react-capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the Microverse curriculum.
+I would like to thank the Microverse curriculum and [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio/), the creator of this awesome design.

 <!-- FAQ (optional) -->